liferay/liferay-docs/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/05-fixing-upgrade-problems/01-intro.markdown

 Visit these upgrade problem tutorials for tips on how to fix them.

-This tutorial is heavily focused on the Code Upgrade Planner.
+This tutorial is heavily focused on the Liferay Upgrade Planner.
 If you're upgrading your code manually, continue to the listed tutorials above to fix your code upgrade problems.